 PLEASE REVIEW PRIOR TO COMPLETING

-For registration prior to 5/31/20, space at camp and transportation, if applicable, is reserved for the camper at the time the registration form, medical form and $50 non-refundable deposit are received.
-Registration after to 5/31/20 is due in full at time of registration.
+When registering prior to 5/31/21, space at camp is reserved for the camper at the time the registration and the $50 non-refundable deposit for each week requested is received.
+Remaining balance is due by 5/31/21.
+Registrations after 5/31/21 are due in full at time of registration.

 Please pay by credit card via www.active.com.

-If canceling your reservation at least 10 days prior to the reserved week, tuition will be refunded minus the nonrefundable deposit of $50.
+If canceling your reservation at least 10 days prior to the reserved week, tuition will be refunded minus the nonrefundable deposit.